 This chapter provides a quick overview of installing Ubuntu DISTRO-REV Server Edition.
 For more detailed instructions, please refer to the Ubuntu Installation Guide.

 Preparing to Install

 This section explains various aspects to consider before starting the installation.

-The table below lists recommended hardware specifications.
+The table below lists recommended minimum hardware specifications.
 Depending on your needs, you might manage with less than this, but it is not generally recommended.

 |Server (Standard)||1 gigahertz||512 megabytes||1.5 gigabyte||2.5 gigabytes|